lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 ### Função de Ativação

-Besides, AlexNet changed the sigmoid activation function to a simpler ReLU activation function.
-On one hand, the computation of the ReLU activation function is simpler.
-For example, it does not have the exponentiation operation found in the sigmoid activation function.
- On the other hand, the ReLU activation function makes model training easier when using different parameter initialization methods.
-This is because, when the output of the sigmoid activation function is very close to 0 or 1, the gradient of these regions is almost 0, so that backpropagation cannot continue to update some of the model parameters.
-In contrast, the gradient of the ReLU activation function in the positive interval is always 1.
-Therefore, if the model parameters are not properly initialized, the sigmoid function may obtain a gradient of almost 0 in the positive interval, so that the model cannot be effectively trained.

 Além disso, AlexNet mudou a função de ativação sigmóide para uma função de ativação ReLU mais simples.
 Por um lado, o cálculo da função de ativação ReLU é mais simples.
 Por exemplo, ele não tem a operação de exponenciação encontrada na função de ativação sigmóide.
   Por outro lado, a função de ativação ReLU torna o treinamento do modelo mais fácil ao usar diferentes métodos de inicialização de parâmetro.
 Isso ocorre porque, quando a saída da função de ativação sigmóide está muito próxima de 0 ou 1, o gradiente dessas regiões é quase 0, de modo que a retropropagação não pode continuar a atualizar alguns dos parâmetros do modelo.
 Em contraste, o gradiente da função de ativação ReLU no intervalo positivo é sempre 1.
 Portanto, se os parâmetros do modelo não forem inicializados corretamente, a função sigmóide pode obter um gradiente de quase 0 no intervalo positivo, de modo que o modelo não pode ser efetivamente treinados.